-David Levinson joined the board in 2014 and serves on the Governance Committee and Thrive by 25.
+David Levinson joined the board in 2014 and serves on the Governance Committee and Thrive by 25 Cabinet.
 He has been President of Norwalk Community College (NCC) in Norwalk, Connecticut since August 2004.
 During his presidency, NCC completed a successful capital campaign for a new Science, Health and Wellness Center, became an Achieving the Dream Leader College, and was selected by MDC, Inc. as one of fifteen community colleges nationwide to receive funding from the Bill and Melinda Gates Foundation for a developmental education project.
 NCC is a recipient of Carnegie Foundation for the Advancement of Teaching’s 2010 Community Engagement Classification.
-Dr. Levinson was appointed Vice President for the Connecticut State Colleges and Universities (ConnSCU) at the Board of Regents for Higher Education.
+In partnership with IBM and the Norwalk Public Schools, NCC created the Norwalk Early College Academy (NECA), Connecticut’s first replication of the Pathways to Technology (P-Tech) High School in Brooklyn, New York.
+NCC was honored as a White House Healthy Campus in 2017.
+With the restructuring of higher education in the state of Connecticut, Dr. Levinson was appointed Vice President for the Connecticut State Colleges and Universities, in addition to his presidency at NCC.

-Dr. Levinson currently serves as an elected commissioner on the New England Association of Schools and Colleges, Inc. (NEASC) Commission on Institutions of Higher Education and co-chairs the American Sociological Association’s Task Force on Community College Faculty.
-Dr. Levinson serves on the Board of Directors of Connecticut Campus Compact; Greater Norwalk Chamber of Commerce; Norwalk Maritime Aquarium; Norwalk Children’s Foundation; U Thant Institute; and the Workplace, Inc., He serves on advisory boards to the Family and Children’s Agency of Great Norwalk and Norwalk Maritime Aquarium.
-Dr. Levinson is the recipient of many awards including the Shirley Gordon Award of Distinction from Phi Theta Kappa in 2013 and a Distinguished Teaching Award from the University of Massachusetts at Amherst.
+Dr. Levinson serves on the Board of Directors of Connecticut Campus Compact; Connecticut Students for a Dream; Horizons at NCC; Greater Norwalk Chamber of Commerce; Norwalk Housing Authority Choice Neighborhood Initiative (Chair); Norwalk Children’s Foundation; U Thant Institute; and the Workplace, Inc., He serves on advisory boards to the Family and Children’s Agency of Greater Norwalk; Future 5; Norwalk ACTS; and Norwalk Maritime Aquarium; .
+Dr. Levinson is the recipient of many awards including the Shirley Gordon Award of Distinction from Phi Theta Kappa in 2013; the Elizabeth Roberts Award for Excellence in Furthering United Way’s Education Work; 2016 Laurel House Norwalk/Stamford Town Champion in recognition of advocacy for accessible and affordable higher education for those with mental health challenges; the 2016 Friend of CONNTAC (Connecticut Talent Assistance Cooperative) Award; and a Distinguished Teaching Award from the University of Massachusetts at Amherst.

 Dr. Levinson holds a BA in Sociology from the State University of New York at New Paltz, and an MA and Ph.D. in Sociology from the University of Massachusetts at Amherst.

-Jonathan Moffly joined the board in 2012 and serves as Co-Chair of the Marketing Council.
+Jonathan Moffly joined the board in 2012 and serves as a member of the Marketing Council.

 Jonathan is President and owner of Moffly Media, a publisher of six regional magazines focused on Fairfield County living.
 He is a past board member of Kids In Crisis; The United Way of Greenwich; The Greenwich Chamber of Commerce, and the Westport-Weston Chamber of Commerce.